shasanka296/least/README.md

 # Least
-This is a small package that can be used to create least square plots, supports lines and exps.
+This is a small package that can be used to create the least square plots, supports lines and exps.
+It is functional but is still in development

 Dependencies:
 mathplotlib